The best backpacks and lunchboxes that’ll please both parents and kids

 PlanetBox Launch Stainless Steel Lunch Box

-These eco-friendly metal lunch boxes are designed to last beyond the school year and sized for growing appetites with stainless steel compartments and interchangeable printed magnets.
+These eco-friendly metal lunch boxes are designed to last beyond the school year and sized for growing appetites with stainless-steel compartments and interchangeable printed magnets.

 Yeti Kids Rambler